EBird: Criticism of data

 eBird participation in urban areas remains spatially biased with information from higher-income neighborhoods being represented much more.
 This suggests that eBird data should not be considered reliable for planning purposes, or to understand urban ecology of birds.
-Such biases can be exacerbated due to events such as the COVID-19 outbreak when governmental policy restricted people's movements in many countries, which led to the data becoming greatly biased to urban locations relative to other habitats.
+Such biases can be exacerbated due to events such as the COVID-19 pandemic when governmental policy restricted people's movements in many countries, which led to the data becoming greatly biased to urban locations relative to other habitats.

 In another study, eBird data provided a different estimate of suitable habitat for the Nilgiri pipit relative to data collected by scientists (combining field observations and literature review).
 Authors therefore suggest that spatial distribution models based solely on eBird data should be regarded with caution.

 eBird data sets have been shown to be biased not only spatially but temporally.
 While better roads and areas with denser human populations provided most of the data, eBird records also varied temporally with monthly fluctuations of uploads being very wide, and most of the data being provided on weekends.
 Inferences based on analyses where eBird data is not corrected to account for such large-scale and long-term biases will yield a biased understanding that indicate eBirder behaviors more than bird behaviors.

 A study pointing out that citizen-scientists possess different levels of skill and suggesting that analyses should incorporate corrections for observer bias used eBird as an example.

 Features

 eBird documents the presence or absence of species, as well as bird abundance through checklist data.
 A web interface allows participants to submit their observations or view results via interactive queries of the database.
 Internet tools maintain personal bird records and enable users to visualize data with interactive maps, graphs, and bar charts.
 As of 2022, the eBird website is fully available in 14 languages (with different dialect options for three of them) and eBird supports common names for birds in 55 languages with 39 regional versions, for a total of 95 regional sets of common names.

+Users can manage their life lists digitally using eBird.
+Though eBird will update users' life lists automatically as new checklists are submitted, observations that are made prior to joining eBird can also be submitted.
+Observations that are submitted by a user in order to update their life list are not added to the public eBird database.

 eBird is a free service.
 Data are stored in a secure facility and archived daily, and are accessible to anyone via the eBird web site and other applications developed by the global biodiversity information community.
 For example, eBird data are part of the Avian Knowledge Network (AKN), which integrates observational data on bird populations across the western hemisphere and is a data source for the digital ornithological reference Birds of North America.
 In turn, the AKN feeds eBird data to international biodiversity data systems, such as the Global Biodiversity Information Facility.